Hate Profiteering: The SPLC Hate Hustlers

 Over the last decade, Harper’s magazine’s Ken Silverstein has chronicled the SPLC’s hate-hustling endeavors with in-depth critical analysis of its founder, Morris Dees, a lawyer and consummate political fundraiser, and his tactics.
 Silverstein notes an early example of how SPLC uses its legal settlements: “In 1987, Dees won a $7 million judgment against the United Klans of America on behalf of Beulah Mae Donald, whose son was lynched by two Klansmen.
 The UKA’s total assets amounted to a warehouse whose sale netted Mrs. Donald $51,875.
 According to a groundbreaking [investigative news series], the SPLC, meanwhile, made $9 million from fund-raising solicitations featuring the case, including one containing a photo of Michael Donald’s corpse.

-While the lawsuit tactic has proven successful, the most lucrative rate of return for SPLC is riding the race-bait waves created by Democrats and their MSM provocateurs — those rare hate group eruptions that provide donor windfall opportunities, especially from corporations and celebrities like the aforementioned, who seek to bolster their "social justice” facade by supporting SPLC.
+While the lawsuit tactic has proven successful, the most lucrative rate of return the SPLC hate-hustling scam is riding the race-bait waves created by Democrats and their MSM provocateurs — those rare hate group eruptions that provide donor windfall opportunities, especially from corporations and celebrities like the aforementioned, who seek to bolster their "social justice” facade by supporting SPLC.

 The truth, however, is that Dees’ SPLC mission has devolved from one that, decades ago, focused on a few genuine hate groups as fodder for fundraising, to one that has now adopted the modus operandi of the Left — categorically labeling individuals and civic groups disagreeing with Dees’ hard-left political agenda as “haters.”